 Late prenatal care is defined as care received at the 7th month of pregnancy or later.
-In the network of urban Indian health organizations, 8.2% of AI/AN women are receiving late or no prenatal care compared with 3.9% of the general population.
+Over 8% of Al/AN women in the network of urban Indian health organizations are receiving late or no prenatal care compared with 3.9% of the general population.